 The property is on the National Register of Historic Places, and Bob and JoAnn Wollersheim's daughter Julie and her winemaker husband, Philippe Coquard, make the wines.

-When we stop by, the place is buzzing.
-Patrons are taking tours, sampling wines and drinking in the wine garden.
+When we stopped by, the place was buzzing.
+Patrons were taking tours, sampling wines and drinking in the wine garden.
 It's not Falcon Crest, but it's close.

-Just south of Lake Wisconsin, on County Road VA west of Wisconsin 113, we park and climb up an overgrown road.
+Just south of Lake Wisconsin, on County Road VA west of Wisconsin 113, we parked and climbed up an overgrown road.